It can be confusing deciding on the best flea treatment for your cat as there are many choices.

 Some treatments, like flea spray, flea powder and flea shampoo will give instant results although not long lasting.

-For a longer lasting result the best options are flea drops which are considered the creme de la creme of treatments and flea collars.
+For a longer lasting result the best options are flea drops and flea collars.

 Natural treatments are defined for this article as treatments that don’t contain chemicals, apart from naturally occurring chemicals.